The Poison of Bitterness and Profanity

 What Bitterness Really Is (கசப்பு உண்மையில் என்ன)

-Bitterness is a deep-rooted spiritual toxin that grows from wounds, envy, pride, disappointment, or unmet expectations.
-It is not just unforgiveness -- it is resentment that changes how we see everything.
+Bitterness is a deep-rooted spiritual toxin that grows from various sources: unhealed wounds, envy, pride, disappointment, or unmet expectations.
+It transcends simple unforgiveness, becoming a resentment that fundamentally alters our perception of God, others, and circumstances.

 "Looking carefully lest anyone fall short of the grace of God; lest any root of bitterness springing up cause trouble, and by this many become defiled." — Hebrews 12:15 (NKJV)